08 Jul Seven Sins to Avoid if You Want Business Success

 You might think you're onto a winner, but make sure you avoid these Seven Sins or you could be on the road to disaster..

 Don’t invest all your money before conducting proper market research.
 Find out whether there really is a need for your product or service, who's going to buy it, who are your competitors, how much can you realistically charge?

 Always check whether your idea is any good.
-Seems simple....... but it's easy to get carried away on what seems like a brilliant unique idea when it's really a dud.
-A good measure is that if it's good idea you're unlikely to be the first to think of it so there will be competition.
+Seems simple... but it's easy to get carried away on what seems like a brilliant unique idea when it's really a dud.
+A good measure is that if it is a good idea you're unlikely to be the first to think of it, so there will be competition.
 If there's no competition, test your idea carefully!

 Never over-estimate the size of your target market.
 Think about how you will get your product or service into the market.

 Don’t just think about the positives.
 Be a realist, not a dreamer!

 You have an ingenious idea – you also need detailed planning.
 Think of it like mapping out a journey to a remote foreign location.
 Think ahead about each stage of your 'journey'.

 Dedicate time to a business plan that would support the next steps.
 It will be time well spent.
 Work out what you need to do each stage of the way, when you need to do it, and how.

 Don’t rush the marketing of your product or service without having a clear focus.
 Know who is most likely to be your customer (no, not anyone and everyone).
 If it is a wide market, work out how you are going to approach it.

 Try to work out realistic sales projections – don’t just guess.
 It's no good baking 1,000 cakes if you can only sell 100 before they pass their sell by date.
 Better to run out of stock than have too much.